 As strange as it seems today, most Americans didn’t embrace the goal of democracy for most of American history.
-If they had, then it wouldn’t have been such a struggle for most people to attain it.
+If they had, then it wouldn’t have been such a struggle for most people to attain citizenship and voting rights.
 The Federalists argued that those who owned the country should run it; it was they who paid property taxes.
 But the democratic tide turned with Thomas Jefferson’s election in 1800 and gained momentum during the Jacksonian Era, named for the two-term presidency of Andrew Jackson, aka “Old Hickory.”
 Reviled as a demagogue by some and beloved by others, Jackson catered to the very voters who were just winning the vote.
 He put such a decisive stamp on the 1820s and 30’s that they are often called the Age of Jackson, or Jacksonian Democracy.
 It’s also called the “Era of the Common Man” because it was when American politics adjusted to the implications of an enlarged electorate.

 By the 1830s, all white American males could vote whereas in the Colonies and Early Republic only those that owned sufficient property had suffrage.
 New western states synced their constitutions to the Bill of Rights and wrote their constitutions to allow for white male suffrage.
 Eventually, the original thirteen states caved in and revised their laws to allow property-less white men to vote (Georgia and Pennsylvania had it from the start).
 If early states hadn’t loosened restrictions, more middle-class people would’ve emigrated west partly for more political power.
 Increased voting rights created a ratchet effect that made it harder to oppose voting rights the way Federalists had in the 1790s.
 While universal white manhood suffrage (UWMS) may not seem generous to modern readers, it was radical for the times.
 France was the first country to allow it in 1792, preceded and followed by the U.S. piecemeal from 1776 to 1830, and then Switzerland in 1848.
 The German Confederation and Britain didn’t do likewise until 1866 and 1885, respectively.
 The U.S. probably wouldn’t have granted suffrage to black men (1870), women (1920), American Indians (1924), and all minorities for keeps (1965) if it hadn’t started down this path with whites males.